jknapka/DrosophilaGRN/README.md

 OTHER,       4,        4,           1,         2,            1.0
 OTHER,       5,        5,           1,         2,            1.0
 ```

+To begin implementing a simulation plan, source and target gene expression
+profiles are chosen at random from the genes present in the original
+"real" dataset.
+(The expression profiles are written out by
+conserved-interactions.r to a file called data/geneStats.csv.
+That
+has to happen before a simulation can be run.)

 The columns are the cell type, source gene level, maximum source gene level,
 target level to use when the interaction is simulated for the corresponding